microsoft/vscode-python/CONTRIBUTING.md

 By default tests will be executed using the default interpreter for the environment they are launched from.
-When launching from VSCode this will be whatever that the default `python` i for your local machine.
+When launching from VSCode this will be whatever that the default `python` is for your local machine.
 When launching from the command line this will be the version of `python` the shell is using.

 This environment variable allows setting a specific python interpreter by